Is Silver Wheaton a Buffett Stock?

 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

-Silver mining isn't particularly susceptible to technological disruption, though it's naturally subject to fluctuations in silver prices.
+Silver mining isn't particularly susceptible to technological disruption, though, naturally, it is subject to fluctuations in silver prices.

 The Foolish conclusion

 So is Silver Wheaton a Buffett stock?
 It's a mixed picture.
-Regardless of whether Buffett would ever buy Silver Wheaton, we've learned that the company has had growing earnings, operates in a technologically straightforward industry, and produces moderately high returns on equity with limited debt.
-However, Buffett could be reluctant due to commodity cyclicality and a new CEO.
+Regardless of whether Buffett would ever buy Silver Wheaton, we've learned that the company has had growing earnings, operates in a technologically straightforward industry, and has produced moderately high returns on equity with limited debt.
+However, Buffett could be reluctant because of commodity cyclicality and its relatively new CEO.
+However, if you'd like to stay up to speed on Silver Wheaton's progress or that of any other stock, simply add it to your stock watchlist.
+If you don't have one yet, you can create a watchlist of your favorite stocks.